linux-okernel/linux-okernel-components/test_mappings/README.md

 Descriptions and instructions for running the exploit protection demonstration and tests are given in the subdirectory README.md files:
-* exploits: The POC exploits listed above and the motivation for our tests
 * kwriter: general writing and patching of kernel code and data
 * protected-mem: demonstration of protected memory
 * smepsmap: smep bypass using a publicly known technique.
 Adapted from POC exploit for CVE-2017-7308
 * vsys-update: write to the vsys memory page.
 Adapted from POC exploit for CVE-2016-8655.

+In addition, not intended for testing, just for archival and study:
+* exploits: The POC exploits listed above and the motivation for our tests